czi-finance/wrds_sample_code/README.md

 One can see that Tesla's leverage increased in 2016 but has remained stable since then.
 Its asset turnover increased significantly in 2018/9, and the profit margin also turned positive.
-Its book assets almost doubled in 2016, driven mostly by the acquisition of *SolarCity*.
+Its book assets almost tripled in 2016, driven mostly by the acquisition of *SolarCity*.
 Nonetheless, its asset growth and sales growth have always been strong; the latter only slipped slightly in 2019.
 The market valuation of the company remained high, with market value of assets more than three times the book value.